 If you intend to work on an electrical cooker, you need to ensure that that cooker has been isolated from mains electrical power.
 You should do this by ensuring that the power to the device is off by locating and switching off the isolator switch.
-Normally found near to the appliance on the wall.
-In the event you can't find the cooker's isolator, you should isolate the power at the house-holds circuit breaker (or RCD).
+This is normally found near to the appliance on the wall.
+In the event that you can't find the cooker's isolator, you should isolate the power at the house-holds circuit breaker (or RCD).

-When isolating the appliance from the electrics, you need to ensure and test that the appliance is off by operating the oven or checking that the cookers clock is blank.
-If they cookers clock is on or flashing your appliance still has power.
+When isolating the appliance from the electrics, you need to ensure and test that the appliance is off by operating the oven or checking that the cooker's clock is blank.
+If the cooker's clock is on or flashing your appliance still has power.